-Unlike in traditional meeting contexts, where "the partnership formation [...] is an unplanned side effect of the context-specific practice" (Schmitz 2014, 114), online users specifically choose this context for their partner search (cf. Schmitz 2017, p.
+Unlike in traditional meeting contexts, where "the partnership formation [...] is an unplanned side effect of the context-specific practice" (Schmitz 2014, 114), online users specifically choose this context for their partner search (Schmitz 2017, p.
 33; Skopek 2012, p.
 76f.).
-By shifting the search for a partner to the digital space, searchers are able to meet strangers who are not in their circle of friends or with whom they have no social ties (cf. Rosenfeld and Thomas 2012, p.
-524) and would otherwise not have met (cf. Dutton et al. 2009).
-Since online dating acquaintances are loose contacts, the context of the behaviour is less embedded in social structures (cf. Schmitz 2014, p.
+By shifting the search for a partner to the digital space, searchers are able to meet strangers who are not in their circle of friends or with whom they have no social ties (Rosenfeld and Thomas 2012, p.
+524) and would otherwise not have met (Dutton et al. 2009).
+Since online dating acquaintances are loose contacts, the context of the behaviour is less embedded in social structures (Schmitz 2014, p.
 114f).
 There is a "detachment of social interaction structures from [everyday] life" (ibid.
 2014, p.
 116).
-In addition, the space-time barrier is removed (cf. Finkel et al. 2012, p.
-4; Skopek et al. 2009) and the scope of action for users is expanded (cf. Skopek 2012, p.
+In addition, the space-time barrier is removed (Finkel et al. 2012, p.
+4; Skopek et al. 2009) and the scope of action for users is expanded (Skopek 2012, p.
 82).
 As mentioned at the beginning, time-shifted communication allows them to meet people from different places.
 By removing themselves from their everyday lives and social environment, those looking for a partner encounter a heterogeneous partner market.
-With regard to work, it should be noted above all that the geographical factor that determines the likelihood of meeting potential partners locally is eliminated in online dating (cf. ibid.
+With regard to work, it should be noted above all that the geographical factor that determines the likelihood of meeting potential partners locally is eliminated in online dating (ibid.
 2012, p.
 77).

 With public access to the online partner market, a very large number of potential partners are available to those looking for a partner in online dating.
-Unlike in offline dating markets, there is no pre-sorting according to individual characteristics such as age at school or level of education at work (cf. Klein 2015, 339).
-Regional or institutional meeting places, such as neighbourhoods or educational institutions (cf. Kalmijn and Flap 2001), are also far more homogeneously organised than the internet.
+Unlike in offline dating markets, there is no pre-sorting according to individual characteristics such as age at school or level of education at work (Klein 2015, 339).
+Regional or institutional meeting places, such as neighbourhoods or educational institutions (Kalmijn and Flap 2001), are also far more homogeneously organised than the internet.
 This means that users have a large heterogeneous pool of partner opportunities at their disposal.
 This strong heterogeneity is characteristic of the hyper-focus mentioned at the beginning.
 As users use exclusion principles to select which characteristics are important to them when getting to know someone, such as gender, proximity search, education or age, people who do not match these characteristics can be sorted out prematurely.
 Zillmann (2017, p.
 73) refers to this as negative selection.

 In conclusion, it can be stated that the virtual focus (Feld 1981) has a weaker influence on the social structure and the resulting encounters than real encounter contexts due to its general access.
 Due to the lower pre-structuring of the encounters, the participants in the virtual partner markets have socially heterogeneous characteristics compared to real encounter contexts.
 In addition, contact between potential partners is not determined by geographical location or time of day, which expands the opportunities for contact.
 Individuals make their own selections according to criteria that are relevant to them.
 This means that individual preferences will be the main deciding factor when choosing a partner.
 People from urban centres in particular benefit from online dating, as they have a large number of potential partners at their disposal (see Hobbs et al. 2017, p.
 272).